gbif/dwc-dp/darwin-core-data-package-guide.md

 2. The descriptor MUST have a `profile` property, with a URL referencing the [profile][package.profile] the dataset conforms to.
 This MUST be a string representing the URL to a **DwC-DP profile** served from `http://rs.tdwg.org`.
 The URL MUST include the version of the profile (e.g. `http://rs.tdwg.org/dwc-dp/1.0/dwc-dp-profile.json` where `1.0` is the version).

     {:.alert .alert-info}
-    The DwC-DP profile imports all [Data Package requirements](https://specs.frictionlessdata.io/schemas/data-package.json).
+    (non-normative) The DwC-DP profile imports all [Data Package requirements](https://specs.frictionlessdata.io/schemas/data-package.json).
 A dataset that conforms to the DwC-DP profile will therefore also conform to the Data Package requirements.
 In other words: a DwC-DP is also a Data Package.

 3. The descriptor SHOULD have an `id` property, with an identifier for the dataset, preferably a DOI.
 It MUST follow the [Data Package specification][package.id].